lyszt/lyszt/README.md

   </table>
 </div>

+## Time continues to flow, and time brings change.

+<br><br>

+> "It's disguised.
+It's camouflaged as a 1963 police telephone box.
+Every time the TARDIS materializes in a new location, within the first nanosecond of landing, it analyzes the surrounding environment, calculates a twelve-dimensional data map of everything within a thousand-mile radius, and then determines which outer shell would blend in best with the environment... and then it disguises itself as a 1963 police telephone box."

+<br><br>

 Project | Language | Description | Status |
 --- | --- | --- | --- |
 Providentia | Python |  Discord bot built for spying and war.
 Made with SQL and Python using the module discord.py.
 Uses panda and matplot for data and statistical analysis.
 Has commands relating to fun and memes, and also facial recognition of discord attachments.
 More content is planned to be invented for the bot. | ⬜ Version 3 (Magnata)